 Multifamily Architectural Styles

 The good news about multifamily housing in Gladstone Park is that there is an embarrassment of riches when it comes to different choices at various prices.
-These range from rental apartments to two-flats to one floor of a two-story vintage house to senior suites.
+These naturally-occurring affordable housing opportunities range from rental apartments to two-flats to one floor of a two-story vintage house to senior suites.
 In addition, some investment-owned condos are rented out.
 The bad news is that so many people seek out these competitively-priced units in the community that they often get snapped up within a day or two of being advertised.

 Is that because apartments.com, in summary, gushes about rental housing in the greater Jefferson Park area including Gladstone Park by describing the location as a “….family-friendly neighborhood…[with] tree-lined streets, lush parks, and vast wooded areas [that provide it] with a pervasive sense of natural beauty [while at the same time] bustling Milwaukee Avenue features a slew of stores, restaurants and businesses…quick access of public transportation…and the landmark Copernicus Civic and Cultural Center [which] contributes an international flair…?”
 Perhaps.